 Explorer consists of four main components.
 Each of these components provides a different view into the data returned by your query:

 Query: Allows you to query on all span data currently in the Satellites recall window.
 Every query you make is saved as a Snapshot, meaning you can revisit the query made at this point in time, any time in the future, and see the data just as it was.
 Results from the query are shown in the Latency Histogram, the Trace Analysis table, and the Service diagram.

 Latency histogram: Shows the distribution of spans over latency periods.
-Spans are shown in latency buckets - longer blue lines mean there are more spans in that latency bucket.
+Spans are shown in latency buckets represented by the blue lines.
+Longer blue lines mean there are more spans in that latency bucket.
 Lines towards the left have lower latency and towards the right, higher latency.

 Trace Analysis table: Shows data for spans matching your query.
 By default, you can see the service, operation, latency, and start time for each span.
 Click a span to view it in the context of the trace.

-Correlations panel: For latency, shows services, operations, and tags are correlated with the latency you are seeing in your results.
-For errors, shows tags correlated with spans that have errors.
-The panel shows both positive and negative correlations, allowing you to drill down into attributes that may be contributing to latency, as well as ruling out ones that are not.
+Correlations panel: For latency, shows services, operations, and tags that are correlated with the latency you are seeing in your results.
+That is, they appear more often in spans that are experiencing higher latency.
+For errors, shows tags that are more often on spans that have errors.
+The panel can show both positive and negative correlations, allowing you to drill down into attributes that may be contributing to latency, as well as ruling out ones that are not.
 Find out more about Correlations here.